OWASP/DevGuide/docs/en/04-design/02-web-app-checklist/06-digital-identity.md

    validating anti-forgery tokens (CSRF tokens) for each request that may change application state or execute an action
 7. If long authenticated sessions are allowed, periodically re-validate a user's authorization
 8. The application must support termination of sessions when authorization ceases
-9. Application administrators should be able to terminate active sessions and authentication codes and -tokens and users should be able to terminate their active sessions
+9. Application administrators should be able to terminate active sessions and authentication codes and -tokens, and users should be able to terminate their active sessions

 #### References